 The retailer added produce to 65 stores during the third quarter, bringing its total to 600 units with fresh fruits and vegetables.
 Another 250 units will get those offerings next year.
 This development gives Dollar General an edge in underserved urban and rural areas where grocery stores aren’t a short distance away from consumers.
 And with an average size of 10,000 square feet, these locations can fit in smaller spaces that wouldn’t be suitable for supermarkets or big-box discount stores.

 Dollar General’s main competitor, Dollar Tree, is also performing well, though its third quarter wasn’t quite as robust.
 In 2015, it acquired Family Dollar, the weaker of the three chains, for $8.5 billion.
 The combined company is still remodeling Family Dollar units and is in transition.

 Despite that, both chains posted revenue upticks during the third quarter, with a 2.8-percent increase in same-store sales at Dollar Tree and 2.3 percent at Family Dollar.
 The company has nearly 15,300 stores and opened 165 during the third quarter, as it is mainly focused on the renovations of Family Dollars.

 It might be business as usual in the dollar-store sector, but store openings and renovations are welcome news in a retail real estate world of uncertainty.

 About GRS Group

-GRS Group is a leading provider of commercial real estate (“CRE”) services worldwide.
+On the leading edge of innovation in commercial real estate transactions, Global Realty Services Group provides its clients with unsurpassed expertise in the areas of Transaction Services, Title Insurance and Sustainability Solutions.
 With offices across the United States, Europe, and affiliates around the globe, GRS Group provides local market knowledge with a global perspective for institutional real estate investors, occupiers and lenders worldwide.
 The GRS Group team has evaluated and advised on over $1 trillion in CRE transactions.